rabbitmq/rabbitmq-website/site/quorum-queues.md

-This is done by implementing a special, internal dead-letter consumer process that works similarly to a normal queue consumer with manual acknowledgements apart from it only consuming messages that have been dead-lettered.
+This is done by implementing a special, internal dead-letter consumer process that works similarly to a normal queue consumer with manual acknowledgements apart from it only consumes messages that have been dead-lettered.

 This means that the source quorum queue will retain the dead-lettered messages until they have been acknowledged.
 The internal consumer